Pressure and doping effects on the electronic structure and magnetism of the single-layer nickelate La$_2$NiO$_4$

 We now turn to the electronic structure of La$_{1.5}$Ba$_{0.5}$NiO$_4$, where the nominal electronic configuration changes to $d^{7.5}$.
-The calculated electronic structure is illustrated in Fig. \ref{fig:bands}.
+The calculated electronic structure is illustrated in Fig. \ref{fig:bands} {(see Fig. \ref{fig:bandsBmab} for a comparison with La$_2$NiO$_4$ using the $Bmab$ structure of the latter)}.
 As we see, hole doping with Ba is mainly absorbed by the Ni-$e_g$ manifold, which does not occur in a simple rigid-band-shift fashion.
 Specifically, the Ni-$3d_{x^2-y^2}$ bandwidth decreases while the Ni-$3d_{z^2}$ one increases.
 The occupancies of the different Ni-$3d$ orbitals become $n_{d_{x^2-y^2}}=1.17$, $n_{d_{z^2}} = 1.27$ and $n_{{t_{2g}}} = 5.91$.
 Further, we find that the Ni-$3d_{z^2}$ states still yield the main contribution to the DOS at the Fermi level, followed by the O-$2p$ and the Ni-$3d_{x^2-y^2}$ ones.
-In fact, the mixing with between Ni-$e_g$ and O-$2p$ states increases as the charge-transfer energy reduces to $\sim$~1.8~eV.
+In fact, the mixing between Ni-$e_g$ and O-$2p$ states increases as the charge-transfer energy reduces to $\sim$~1.8~eV.
 Further, Fermi surface retains its topology and main qualitative features.
 Specifically, the Fermi-surface sheet associated with the Ni-$3d_{z^2}$ flatband remains present and, despite the larger size of the Ba atom, there is no self-doping effect from the La/Ba-5$d$ states.
-Interestingly, the Ni-$d_{z^2}$ states eventually form a 2D Fermi-surface sheet that becomes directly analogous to that of the superconducting bilayer nickelate (see e.g \cite{deVaulx25}).
+Interestingly, the Ni-$d_{z^2}$ states eventually form a 2D Fermi-surface sheet {resembling} that of the superconducting bilayer nickelate (see e.g \cite{deVaulx25}).

 {\bf Magnetism.} \\